Lillian Board: 1967 season

+Board became the national 440 yards champion after winning the British WAAA Championships title at the 1967 WAAA Championships.

 Board firmly announced her arrival onto the international scene when, still aged only 18, she won the 400 m race in a Commonwealth v USA match in Los Angeles, California on 9 July 1967.
 She came from last to first with a stunning late surge and won in a time of 52.8 seconds, the second fastest ever recorded by a European woman.
 The race was broadcast live on British television and made her into a household name.
 Winning in such style at the biggest meeting of year was clearly a turning point in her career.

 She followed this momentous triumph with a run of four wins at 400 m in five international events, most notably securing the only victory for Britain's women (in a time of 53.7) in the 1967 European Cup, final in Kyiv on 15 September.
 That season she also lowered her 200 m personal best to 24.6 and her 880 y best to 2.08.7.
 Recognition of a highly successful season came when she was chosen as Athlete of the Year by the Athletic Writers' Association.